 It is not known if Hevelius had any mythology in mind when he constructed his constellations, but one mythological character, Lynceus, might be linked to the constellation, albeit at a stretch.
 Lynceus was one of the Argonauts, and it was said that no man before him had eyesight as keen, and that he could even see buried objects.

 Lynx has no bright stars above 4th magnitude as seen from the Earth, but it does contain some remarkable stars nevertheless.

 – Alpha Lyncis (Elvashak) is about 200 light years away, and has an apparent visual magnitude of 3.13, making it the most luminous star in the constellation.
 It is a K7 III-class orange giant that has evolved off of the main sequence, and it is currently 55 times as big as the Sun, and at least 673 times as bright.

-– 38 Lyncis is the second most luminous star in Lynx, with an apparent magnitude of 3.82.
-It is a binary system in which the primary component is an A3-class hydrogen-fusing dwarf that is at least 31 times as bright as the Sun.
+– 38 Lyncis, the constellation’s second most luminous star, is a binary star located 120 light-years from our solar system with an apparent magnitude of 3.82.
+Its primary component is a blue-white A3-class hydrogen-fusing dwarf star that is 2.55 times bigger than our sun, and at least 31 times brighter.
 It also rotates at more than 190 km/sec as measured at its equator, completing one revolution in less than 15 hours.
 The companion is suspected to be either a class A4 or A6 dwarf star.

 Notable Deep Sky Objects

 Lynx is not famous for its spectacular deep sky objects, but it does contain a few noteworthy objects, if only for their names: